rackerlabs/support-how-to/content/managed-operations/upload-an-ssl-certificate-to-a-sitecore-custom-domain.md

 product_url: managed-operations
 ---

-To secure a application that has a custom domain name, you need to use HTTPS.
+To secure an application that has a custom domain name, you need to use HTTPS.
 By default, Azure secures the **.azurewebsites.net** wildcard domain with a single SSL certificate, so you can already access your application using the  **https://\<appname>.azurewebsites.net** URL.

-However, the default Azure SSL certificate does not work if you use a custom domain for your application .
+However, the default Azure SSL certificate does not work if you use a custom domain for your application.
 A custom domain with its own SSL certificate is more secure than the default.
 This article describes how to add an SSL certificate to a application with a custom domain.

 ### Prerequisite

 - Your login credentials for the Azure portal.
-For information about how to log in to the Azure portal, see [Sitecore Cloud portals and account management](/how-to/sitecore-cloud-portals-and-account-management/)
+For information about how to log in to the Azure portal, see [Sitecore Cloud portals and account management](/how-to/sitecore-cloud-portals-and-account-management/).

 ### Get an SSL certificate